JonasMht/jonas_website/content/post/about-me/index.md

 As an IT Master's student specializing in Image Processing, 3D Computing, and Data Science, I'm particularly drawn to the fusion of technology and creativity.

 ## Education
-My academic experiences equipped me with aversatile skill set encompasing C/C++, Python, 3D Slicer, PyTorch, OpenGL, Blender, Maya and more.
+My academic experiences equipped me with a versatile skill set encompasing C/C++, Python, 3D Slicer, PyTorch, OpenGL, Blender, Maya and more.
 <br>
 I've applied these skills in diverse projects, spanning computer-guided surgery, neural network applications, 3D modeling and computer graphics.
 <br>